comet-ml/comet-sdk-extensions/README.md

 where SOURCE is:

-* if not --symlink, "WORKSPACE/PROJECT/EXPERIMENT", "WORKSPACE/PROJECT/*", or "WORKSPACE/*/*" folder (use quotes)
+* if not `--symlink`, "WORKSPACE/PROJECT/EXPERIMENT", "WORKSPACE/PROJECT/*", or "WORKSPACE/*/*" folder (use quotes)
-* if --symlink, then it is a Comet path to workspace or workspace/project
+* if `--symlink`, then it is a Comet path to workspace or workspace/project

 where DESTINATION is: